Ming424/SOEN343-TEAM8/README.md

 A Java project for class SOEN 343 (Soft Arch and Design)

+Smart Home Simulatation for a house, automation on ventilation, security and heating

 Key point of the project:

 - Full Java project